 NOTE: As of June 2012, systems must use RPI DNS services while on Rensselaer's network.
 External DNS services such as OpenDNS and Google Public DNS will no longer work.

 If there is a domain name server on your sub-network, you should use that one as your primary server.
-A good choice all around would be to use either dns7 or dns4, which are authoritative for Rensselaer.
-However, your secondary domain name server should be on a different sub-network than the primary, so it would be better not to pick dns3/dns4 as primary and secondary.
-Consult the list below to see where some of the servers are on the Rensselaer network.
+However, your secondary domain name server should be on a different sub-network than the primary.

 Additional IPv6 Information